-Who knew working on copy for your business would be such a pain in the backside, right?
+Who knew writing copy for your business would be such a pain in the backside, right?

-No one who teaches about starting a business online ever warns you.
+No one teaching you about starting an online business ever warns you.

 Then there’s also wondering if your readers will love or hate what you’ve written.

-Because, when you’ve spent hours working on your copy, how can you be sure what you’ve made is something they’re going to actually understand?
+After spending hours on your copy, how can you be sure what you’ve written is something they’re going to understand?

-In fact, can you be 100% sure they’re taking in what you’re saying?
+In fact, can you be sure they’re absorbing what you’re saying?

 When reading becomes a chore

-However, the whole “explore some more” thing didn’t go very well.
-I didn’t end up exploring much at all, once I found myself reading some of the copy.
+Unfortunately, the whole “learn more about them” thing didn’t go very well.
+I didn’t end up learning much at all, once I started investigating their copy.

 “There seems to be a fair amount of scorn or in the mainstream of the culture towards the term “dysfunctional”, but that scorn or derision is misplaced.
 It is not a stereotype, meaningless term.
 The definition of “dysfunctional” is, most simply, “the opposite of functional”, and of course, “dysfunctional” and “optimally functional” are always on a continuum within any context.
 Is there any scientific consensus for the range of “optimally functional” behavior for human beings?”

-Not only did I not understand any of it, I didn’t know what idea it was trying to tell us.
+Not only did I not understand anything it said, I had no idea what it was trying to communicate.

 Where you and your reader stand

-It’s not just about keeping your words simple.
-It’s also making sure anyone reading can understand it easily the first time they read it, even if they’re just passing by.
+It’s about making sure anyone can understand it easily the first time they read it, even if they’re just passing by.

-And if they are your target reader, it helps forge relationships in a subtle way, seeing as you’re helping them understand you.
+And if they’re your target reader, it helps forge relationships in a subtle way, seeing as you’re helping them understand you.

-But that said, how do you go about making sure your own copy is easy to read?
+That said, how do you go about making sure your copy is easy to read?

-Well, luckily for us, thanks to J. Peter Kincaid and his work for the US Navy in 1975, he’s done all the hard work already.
+Well, thanks to J. Peter Kincaid and his work for the US Navy in 1975, he’s done all the hard work for us.

 Scrutinise your copy